During those times when daily hassles make you feel super stressed out, do you automatically think, “I need a drink?”

 Play with Your Pet to De-Stress

 If you are too far from family and live a nomadic lifestyle without a close inner circle, try forming a physical connection with your pet.
 Studies show that the mere act of petting our furry friends reduces blood pressure and calms the nerves.
 If you don’t have a pet, consider adopting one.
-That way, you can both help one another find comfort in a world full of anxiety-inducing stressors.
+That way, you can help one another find comfort in a world of anxiety-inducing stressors.

 Breathing Exercises to De-Stress